wavemaker/docs/learn/how-tos/add-custom-filters.md

 In Spring Security, a filter is a fundamental component that plays a crucial role in controlling and securing access to resources within a Spring-based web application.
 Filters in Spring Security are responsible for performing various security-related tasks, such as authentication, authorization, and request processing, before or after a request reaches the application's endpoints.

-### Need of Custom Filters
+### Why Custom Filters?

-In every security enabled application, you can find **FilterChain**.By default FilterChain consists of spring's pre-defined filters which performs authentication and authorization.
-But if you want to add custom pre or post processing tasks on request or response you need to add custom filters in FilterChain.
+In every security-enabled application, you can find **FilterChain**.
+By default, **FilterChain** consists of Spring's pre-defined filters which perform authentication and authorization.
+But if you want to add custom pre or post-processing tasks on request or response you need to add custom filters in **FilterChain**.

 :::note

-**FilterChain**: It refers to a series or sequence of filters that are applied to incoming requests before they reach the intended servlet or resource.
+**FilterChain** refers to a series or sequence of filters that are applied to incoming requests before they reach the intended servlet or resource.
 Each filter in the filter chain performs specific pre-processing or post-processing tasks on the request or response, such as authentication, authorization, logging, data transformation, or error handling.

 :::

-### Create Custom Filter
+### Creating Custom Filter

-1. Create a custom java class that extends Filter.
-After creating the class click save.
+1. Create a custom Java class that extends Filter.
+After creating the class click Save.

 ```java
 package com.filters;